-- (i) appear for and protect, prosecute or defend the rights and interests of the City in all actions, suits or proceedings brought by or against it or any of its elected officials, officers, departments, boards, commissions or agencies: - (ii) with the approval of the Mayor, have the authority to appeal from orders, decisions or judgments in such cases; and - (iii) with the approval of the Mayor and Council, have the authority tocompromise and settle any claims by or against the City.
+- (i) appear for and protect, prosecute or defend the rights and interests of the City in all actions, suits or proceedings brought by or against it or any of its elected officials, officers, departments, boards, commissions or agencies; - (ii) with the approval of the Mayor, have the authority to appeal from orders, decisions or judgments in such cases; and, - (iii) with the approval of the Mayor and Council, have the authority to compromise and settle any claims by or against the City.
 Notwithstanding the foregoing, the Council, by ordinance, may authorize the Corporation Counsel to consummate legal settlements of particular monetary values without the approval of the Council. - (3) Transactional Representation.
-The Office of the Corporation Counsel shall prepare all forms of contracts or other instruments to which the City is a party or in which it has an interest and approve the same as to form as as to compliance with law. - (4) Retention of Legal Counsel.
-Except as otherwise expressly provided by law, no elected official, officer, department, board, commission or agency of the city shall retain legal counsel to represent it in any matter without the approval of the Corporation Counsel; except as follows: - (i) Retention of Counsel by the Board of Education and other Commissions.
+The Office of the Corporation Counsel shall prepare all forms of contracts or other instruments to which the City is a party or in which it has an interest and approve the same as to form as to compliance with law. - (4) Retention of Legal Counsel.
+Except as is otherwise expressly provided by law, and as is set forth below or elsewhere herein, the Corporation Counsel shall approve the retention of all legal counsel to represent the City, its offices, departments, boards, commissions, agencies and/or any committees of subcommittee thereof as well as its elected officials, officers and employees acting in their official capacities: - (i) Retention of Counsel by the Board of Education and other Commissions.
 The Council may by ordinance authorize the board of education and commissions established in the Ordinances or by this Charter to retain their own counsel, for such purposes as are specified in the authorizing ordinance and/or this Charter, out of sums appropriated to the board of education or commission. - (ii) Retention of Counsel by the Council.
-The Council may also provide an appropriation for hiring its own staff counsel or for retaining independent counsel when, in the opinion of the Council; it is desirable for the Council to obtain legal advice in addition to the advice of the Corporation Counsel.
+The Council may also provide an appropriation for hiring its own staff counsel or for retaining independent counsel when, in the opinion of the Council, it is desirable for the Council to obtain legal advice in addition to the advice of the Corporation Counsel.
 The Council shall by ordinance prescribe the process by which such appropriation may be used.
 Notwithstanding any provisions of the Charter to the contrary, the selection of counsel for the exclusive use of the Council shall be the sole responsibility and prerogative of the Council, subject to such rules and processes as it may prescribe. - (5) Attendance at Meetings of the Council.
 The Corporation Counsel or a member of the Office designated by the Corporation Counsel shall, at the request of the President of the Council, attend in person or assign an assistant to attend all meetings of the Council.
 The Corporation Counsel or a member of the Office designated by the Corporation Counsel shall, at the request of the Chair of any committee of the Council, attend in person or assign an assistant to attend all meetings of said committee. - (6) Personnel.
 The Corporation Counsel shall have power, within the limitations of the appropriation therefore, to employ professional counsel and to appoint such other employees as prescribed by ordinance. - (7) Annual Report.
-The Corporation Counsel shall annually, on or before the fifteenth day of January, make a written report to the Mayor and the Council of the operations of the Office of the Corporation Counsel for the fiscal year preceding.
+The Corporation Counsel shall annually, on or before the first (1st) day of September, make a written report to the Mayor and the Council of the operations of the Office of the Corporation Counsel for the fiscal year preceding.
 Said report shall contain: